 BackendStudio

 BackendStudio is a screen recorder and multi-track video editor for Windows.
-Record your screen with audio, edit the footage on a timeline — cut, split, trim, arrange and mix — and export a finished MP4, all on your own machine.
+Record your screen with your webcam and voice, cut it together on a timeline, add titles, effects and transitions, and export to MP4, MOV, WebM or GIF — all on your own machine.
 If you’re brand new, read Getting started and The workspace first; everything else you can dip into as needed.

 Contents